Diocese of Béziers

 The Roman Catholic Diocese of Béziers (Lat.: Biterrensis)was situated in southern France, in Languedoc, west of the Rhone River.
 The diocese was in existence by the beginning of the 5th century.
 It was a suffragan (subordinate) of the archdiocese of Narbonne.
-In 1790, during the French Revolution, the Catholic diocese of Béziers and several others were suppressed by the Constituent Assembly, and their territory assigned to a new Constitutionaal Diocese of Hérault, whose schismatic bishop was seated at Béziers.
-The Catholic diocese of Beziers was abolished by Pope Pius VII in 1801, and never revived.
+In 1790, during the French Revolution, the Catholic diocese of Béziers and several others were suppressed by the Constituent Assembly, and their territory assigned to a new Constitutional Diocese of Hérault, whose schismatic bishop was seated at Béziers.
+The Catholic diocese of Béziers was abolished by Pope Pius VII in 1801, and never revived.
 It is no longer an independent diocese, and is part of the Diocese of Montpellier.

 History

 In local tradition, the first Bishop of Béziers was considered to be the Egyptian saint, Aphrodisius, said to have sheltered the Holy Family at Hermopolis and to have become a disciple of Christ, also to have accompanied Sergius Paulus to Gaul when the latter went thither to found the Church of Narbonne.
 Local traditions made St. Aphrodisius arrive at Béziers mounted on a camel. and to have died a martyr at Béziers.
 Hence the custom of leading a camel in the procession at Béziers on the feast of the saint, which lasted until the French Revolution.
 It was revived in the late 20th century.

 The first historically known bishop is Paulinus mentioned in 418.
 In 462, the Visigoths under King Euric occupied most of Languedoc.
 In the 6th 7th centuries, Béziers was repeatedly contested between the Visigoths and the Franks.
 The wars had a religious dimension, since the Visigoths were Arian Christians and the Franks were orthodox Catholics.
 Around 724, however, Béziers fell into the hands of the Muslims; they were opposed by Charles Martel (718–741) and driven out, destroying everything before relinquishing it.
 In 752, a Visigothic noble named Ansemund conquered Béziers, Agde, Maguelone and Nîmes, handing them over to Pepin the Short (751–768) in exchange for recognition as Count of Béziers, later reduced to Viscount.

 In 1671, the cathedral Chapter of Saint-Nazaire in Béziers consisted of six dignities and twelve canons.